nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 2a1.
 Mass Linkers warns marking a module is invalid.
       \
       Use case ends.
 * 2b.
-Mass Linkers detects the specified module is invalid (out of range).
+Mass Linkers detect the specified module is invalid (out of range).
     * 2b1.
 Mass Linkers requests for new module.
     * Step 2b1 is repeated until a module is found.
       \